 Inclusive and innovative finance

-The year 2020 also featured the European Microfinance Week, an annual fixture for experts in the sector, whose flagship event is the presentation of the European Microfinance Award.
-On 19 November, at an online ceremony, the award was presented to the Muktinath Bikas bank in Nepal, in recognition of its integrated savings model tailored to clients’ needs.
+The year 2022 also featured the European Microfinance Week, an annual fixture for experts in the sector, whose flagship event is the presentation of the European Microfinance Award.
+This took place at the European Investment Bank (EIB) on 18 November, in close collaboration with e-MFP and the Inclusive Finance Network Luxembourg asbl (InFine.lu).
+On 17 November, at a ceremony chaired by H.R.H. the Grand Duchess, the award was presented to Banco Fie (Bolivia), in recognition of the efforts made in the field of financial inclusion for women.

 The Directorate for Development Cooperation and Humanitarian Affairs has also begun — through its implementing agency LuxDev and the NGO ADA — to formulate new inclusive finance programmes in its partner countries and has concluded new strategic partnerships in the regions of South-East Asia and central America.
 Specifically, a new regional partnership has been signed with the Alliance for Financial Inclusion (AFI), an international network of central banks and financial regulatory institutions, which aims to implement innovative strategies for financial inclusion in Latin America and the Caribbean.